gtfactslab/ExtentCBF/README.md

 * A sum-of-squares (SOS) based approach
 * A sampling-based approach implemented on the Robotarium

-Please follow the instructions the execute code for the respective case studies
+Please follow the instructions to execute code for the respective case studies